shapotkin/WiringNP/README.md

+#Revision
+for Strogino/Tver projects
+put sys_info to the /usr/local/etc

 # WiringNP
 This is a GPIO access library for NanoPi.
 It is based on the WiringOP for Orange PI which is based on original WiringPi for Raspberry Pi.